 Brev.is Statistics shows you the top 10 most popular links, highlighting the content your audience is most interested in seeing.
 Not only does this help you see what specific pieces of content have generated the most engagement, you can see the length of reach your most popular posts have, giving you an idea of the "life" each one has.
 Just because something you shared several months ago seems old to you doesn't mean your entire audience has seen it.
 If it is still relevant, continue to work it into your content calendar, especially considering how quickly posts move through news feeds on the various social networks.

 It's important to keep in mind that all your analytics won't provide you with an instantaneous answer as to which method for social posting is best.
 Taking the information and applying reason to what's working and what's not is an ongoing process, so know that you need to invest some time to getting the insight you're looking for.
 Because there are multiple pieces of information that factor into a post's success or failure, you'll need to do some trial and error testing to find what is most consistently beneficial.

-At the end of the day, you want your social media efforts to work for you – not just be a thing you do just because you think have to in order to be relevant.
-If you aren’t tracking the amount of engagement your social media posts are getting, or finding out which posts are driving qualified leads to your website, it’s a lot harder to prove the return on investment.
-You may think you know what your audience wants from your brand, but if you don’t take a look at the actual results from your current social media efforts, you could be missing out on clues to help fine-tune your content.
+At the end of the day, you want your social media efforts to work for you - not just be a thing you do just because you think you have to in order to be relevant.
+If you aren't tracking the amount of engagement your social media posts are getting or finding out which posts are driving qualified leads to your website, it's a lot harder to prove the return on investment.
+You may think you know what your audience wants from your brand, but if you don't take a look at the actual results from your current social media efforts, you could be missing out on clues to help fine-tune your content.
 So start paying careful attention to how and why you post when you do, and use the tools available to you to keep an eye on the results.